Connect with others who understand.

 Primary biliary cholangitis (PBC, formerly known as primary biliary cirrhosis) and primary sclerosing cholangitis (PSC) may sound similar, but there are some key differences between these two liver diseases.

-PBC and PSC are primary diseases, meaning they develop independently without a separate known cause or trigger.
-They’re also autoimmune diseases, meaning they’re caused by the body’s immune system mistakenly attacking its own tissues.
+PBC and PSC are considered primary diseases — they aren’t caused by an underlying liver condition.
+They’re also autoimmune diseases, which happen when the body’s immune system mistakenly attacks its own tissues.
 Additionally, both conditions cause inflamed bile ducts in the liver that disrupt the organ’s normal functioning.
 However, the extent of damage they cause, who they affect, and their available treatments aren’t quite the same.

-PBC and PSC are cholestatic liver diseases — they affect the flow of bile through your liver.
+PBC and PSC are cholestatic liver diseases, which means they affect the flow of bile through the liver.
 Bile is the fluid that helps the body digest fats and remove toxins.
 It’s made in the liver and stored in the gallbladder.
 Bile ducts are tubes that help bile flow from the liver to the gallbladder and small intestine.
 When these passageways get damaged, it can cause symptoms throughout the body.

 Here’s how to make sense of PBC and PSC, two related but distinct diagnoses.